NoteDance/Note-documentation/README.md

 **Parallel optimization:**

-**You can use parallel optimization to speed up neural network training, and parallel optimization is implemented through multiprocessing.**
+You can use parallel optimization to speed up neural network training, and parallel optimization is implemented through multiprocessing.

 **Note have three types of parallel optimization:**

-**1. Perform forward propagation and optimization in parallel.
-(PO1)**
+1. Perform forward propagation and optimization in parallel.
+(PO1)

-**2. Perform forward propagation, one gradient calculation or multiple gradient computations and optimization in parallel.
-(PO2)**
+2. Perform forward propagation, one gradient calculation or multiple gradient computations and optimization in parallel.
+(PO2)

-**3. Perform forward propagation, gradient calculation and optimization in parallel without locks.
-(PO3)**
+3. Perform forward propagation, gradient calculation and optimization in parallel without locks.
+(PO3)

-**Neural networks built with Keras may not be able to train in parallel on Note’s parallel kernel.
+Neural networks built with Keras may not be able to train in parallel on Note’s parallel kernel.
 You can use the layer modules in the Note.nn.layer package and the low-level API of Tensorflow to build neural networks that can train in parallel on Note’s parallel kernel.
 Do not use Keras’s optimizers because they cannot be serialized by the multiprocessing module.
-You can use the optimizers in the Note.nn.parallel package, or implement your own optimizers with the low-level API of Tensorflow.**
+You can use the optimizers in the Note.nn.parallel package, or implement your own optimizers with the low-level API of Tensorflow.
 ```python
 import Note.DL.parallel.kernel as k   #import kernel module
 import tensorflow as tf              #import tensorflow library